tin2tin/import_subtitles/README.md

 # Import and Translate Subtitles
-Add-on for importing and translating subtitles(srt, ssa, ass, mpl2, tmp, vtt, microdvd) in the Blender Video Sequence Editor using pysubs2 module, and add 'Copy Text Properties to Selected' - operator.
+Add-on for importing and translating subtitles(srt, ssa, ass, mpl2, tmp, vtt, microdvd) in the Blender Video Sequence Editor using pysubs2 & SRTranslator modules, and add 'Copy Text Properties to Selected' - operator.

 ## Installation
-On windows right click on the Blender icon and start it by selecting "Run as Administrator"(or else can't the pysubs2 be installed).
+On windows right click on the Blender icon and start it by selecting "Run as Administrator"(or else can't the pysubs2 & SRTranslator be installed).

 And then install as any other Blender add-on.